 Kirkersville is a tiny village located in the state of Ohio.
-With a population of 474 people and just one neighborhood, Kirkersville is the 677th largest community in Ohio.
-Kirkersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 477 people and just one neighborhood, Kirkersville is the 677th largest community in Ohio.
+Kirkersville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Kirkersville real estate is some of the most expensive in Ohio, although Kirkersville house values don't compare to the most expensive real estate in the U.S.

-Kirkersville is a blue-collar town, with 42.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kirkersville is generally considered to be a blue-collar town.
+44.27% of the Kirkersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kirkersville is a village of transportation and shipping workers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Kirkersville who work in office and administrative support (12.64%), sales jobs (9.58%), and healthcare (8.43%).
+There are especially a lot of people living in Kirkersville who work in sales jobs (11.46%), office and administrative support (7.91%), and management occupations (7.11%).

-The population of Kirkersville has a very low overall level of education: only 6.99% of people over 25 hold a 4-year college degree or higher.
+The citizens of Kirkersville have a very low rate of college education: just 8.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The most common language spoken in Kirkersville is English.
 Other important languages spoken here include Italian and Polish.